Xiaoyang410490/Conv-Structure/README.md

 LiuNet Test2 tries the smaller convolutional kern 3*3 instead of 5*5.
 And this is a VGG like network.

-LiuNet Test2 real adds some tricks like Batch Normalization and Dropout.
+LiuNet Test2 corss adds some tricks like Batch Normalization and Dropout.

+LiuNet Test6 is the network trained and tested on an expanded dataset.

-LiuNet Test3.2 and LiuNet Test3 real utilizes deep neural network replacing the FC-layer with Conv layer LiuNet Test4 real is the model with best performance implementing Multi-scale feature fusion.
+RWTHNet1 is the model with the best performance implementing Multi-scale feature fusion and 1×1 convolutional kernel reduing the channel.